01-edu/public/subjects/cybersecurity/osint-master/README.md

 </center>

 ### Introduction:

 Open-source intelligence (OSINT) is a key component of cybersecurity, providing valuable insights into potential vulnerabilities and security risks.
 This project involves creating a tool that performs comprehensive passive reconnaissance using publicly available data.

 ### Objective:

-The goal is to build a multi-functional using a programming language of your choice, The tool is capable of retrieving detailed information based on user inputs such as `Full names`, `IP addresses`, `usernames`, and `domains`.
+The goal is to build a multi-functional tool using a programming language of your choice, The tool is capable of retrieving detailed information based on user inputs such as `Full names`, `IP addresses`, `usernames`, and `domains`.
 This project will enhance your skills in data analysis, ethical considerations, and the use of various cybersecurity tools and APIs.

 By completing this project, You will:

 - Develop an understanding of OSINT techniques and their applications.
 - Gain practical experience in programming, API integration, and data handling.
 - Learn to identify and mitigate security risks, including subdomain takeovers.
 - Understand the ethical and legal implications of cybersecurity practices.

 ### Resources

 Some useful resources:

 - [Open-source intelligence](https://en.wikipedia.org/wiki/Open-source_intelligence)
 - [Doxing](https://en.wikipedia.org/wiki/Doxing)
 - [Kali Tools - Recon](https://en.kali.tools/all/?category=recon)